Associate's Degree of Radiologic Technology

 The radiologic technology program develops competence in the knowledge and skills required for radiologic imaging.
-The integrated curriculum includes 20 hours of general studies credit and 55 hours of radiologic technology credits.
+The integrated curriculum includes 20 hours of general studies credit and 48 hours of radiologic technology credits.
 The curriculum incorporates both didactic and clinical education components.
-Students have the advantage of practicing most radiographic procedures on campus in a lab similar to those found in hospital settings.
-Students also take part in direct patient contact during the clinical components of the program.
+Students have the advantage of practicing most radiographic procedures on campus in a lab similar to that found in hospital environments, as well as taking part in direct patient contact during the clinical components of the program.

 Upon meeting program completion requirements, graduates are eligible to apply for the American Registry of Radiologic Technology (ARRT) examination.
 Successful completion of the ARRT exam grants certification required for licensure in West Virginia and most other states.
 Individuals with prior felony or certain misdemeanor convictions may not be eligible for certification by the ARRT and/or licensure by state agencies.
 Also individuals with prior felony or certain misdemeanor convictions may not be permitted to attend clinical due to various clinical site policies.
 In such cases students would not be permitted to continue in the program or complete the degree.
 Contact the appropriate licensing agency and the program director for more information.

 According to the U.S. Department of Labor –

 There is a shortage of radiologic technologists nationwide.
 More than 7,600 new radiologic technologists are needed each year in the United States.

 The median salary in West Virginia is $37,900, with more experienced professionals working in a small hospital setting earning as much as $48,800 per year.